cyberbotics/webots-doc/reference/distancesensor.md

 - `gaussianWidth`: width of the Gaussian distribution of sensor ray weights (for "generic" and "infra-red" sensors).
-When averaging the sensor's response, the individual weight of each sensor ray is computed according to a Gaussian distribution as described in . where `w` is the weight of the *i*th ray, `t` is the angle between the *i*th ray and the sensor axis, *a* is the aperture angle of the sensor, *g* is the Gaussian width, and *n* is the number of rays.
+When averaging the sensor's response, the individual weight of each sensor ray is computed according to a Gaussian distribution as described in . where *w<sub>i</sub>* is the weight of the *i*th ray, *t<sub>i</sub>* is the angle between the *i*th ray and the sensor axis, *a* is the aperture angle of the sensor, *g* is the Gaussian width, and *n* is the number of rays.
 As depicted in  , rays in the center of the sensor cone are given a greater weight than rays in the periphery.
 A wider or narrower distribution can be obtained by tuning the `gaussianWidth` field.
 An approximation of a flat distribution is obtained if a sufficiently large number is chosen for the `gaussianWidth`.
 This field is ignored for the "sonar" and "laser" DistanceSensor types.

 %figure "Example distribution for 10 rays using a Gaussian width of 0.5"
 ![Example distribution for 10 rays using a Gaussian width of 0.5](pdf/weight_distribution.pdf.png)